'Hey, how are things?'

 - What else would be possible if you scheduled time to be unscheduled?

 And a final tip on this one!
-If you are feeling overwhelmed, or like life needs more space in it, take action.
+If you're feeling overwhelmed, or like life needs more space in it, take action.
 This is a topic that so often comes up in our coaching sessions with clients.
-For everything you say yes too, you are saying no to something else.
+For everything you say yes too, you're saying no to something else.
 Consider what small changes you can make from tomorrow.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.